kopfing/doku/nextcloud_install_centos8.md

 systemctl enable --now php-fpm
 ```

-Change the user and group setting in `/etc/php-fpm.d/www.conf` from apache to nginx.
+Change the user and group setting in `/etc/php-fpm.d/www.conf` from apache to nginx.<br/>
 Also in this file you can find the following line.

 ```
 listen = /run/php-fpm/www.sock
 ```

-This indicates that PHP-FPM is listening on a Unix socket instead of a TCP/IP socket, which is good.
+This indicates that PHP-FPM is listening on a Unix socket instead of a TCP/IP socket, which is good.<br/>
 Save and close the file, then open `/etc/php.ini` for editing and locate the settin `cgi.fix_pathinfo` which must be uncommented and set to `0`.

 Reload PHP-FPM for the changes to take effect.